ivy-llc/ivy/README.rst

 ------------------------------------------------------

-Ivy is both a ML transpiler and a framework, currently supporting JAX, TensorFlow, PyTorch and Numpy.
+Ivy is both an ML transpiler and a framework, currently supporting JAX, TensorFlow, PyTorch and Numpy.

-Ivy unifies all ML frameworks 💥 enabling you not only to **write code that can be used with any of these frameworks as the backend**, but also to **convert 🔄 any function written in any of them to code in your preferred framework!**
+Ivy unifies all ML frameworks 💥 enabling you not only to **write code that can be used with any of these frameworks as the backend**, but also to **convert 🔄 any function, model or library written in any of them to your preferred framework!**

 You can check out `Ivy as a transpiler`_ and `Ivy as a framework`_ to learn more about this, try out Ivy straight away going through the `Setting up Ivy`_ section, or dive deep into Ivy's `Documentation`_ and `Examples`_!